PieterPenninckx/rsynth/README.md

 So if you want to use a particular feature that isn't there yet, feel free to open an issue (if needed) and you can volunteer to test the feature before it is merged.

-Features that are likely to be realized:

-- Add a back-end for testing

-Features that are likely going to be postponed for a long time, depending on the capacity of the team and other issues (unless somebody joins to help with these)

-- Support for LV2

-In the long term, rsynth can be split into multiple crates for maximum reusability and for license clarity (e.g. when one back-end requires a different license).
+In the long term, `rsynth` can be split into multiple crates for maximum re-usability and for license clarity (e.g. when one back-end requires a different license).
 We're currently keeping everything together because it's easier to coordinate breaking changes over the various components in this way.

 # Contributing

-Contributions and suggestions are welcome.
+Contributions and suggestions are welcome!

 In order to avoid pull requests from being broken by other changes, please open an issue or have an issue assigned to you before you start working on something.